poolpOrg/poolp.org/content/posts/2023-07_01/index.md

 it fits perfectly !
 {{< /tldr >}}

+{{< alert cardColor="#FFDAB9" iconColor="#FF6347">}}
+Links I provide in this serie may (or not) be part of an affiliation program.
+If you decide to buy from them, it'll cost the same price as if you went directly to the merchant store, but I will receive a small reward from the merchant.
+Please consider using them if you decide you want to buy the same things I did.
+{{< /alert >}}

 # The neck
 UPS just delivered the new neck, which is a 24 frets PRS clone: